ArielAyala/heart-disease-prediction-python/README.md

 ## Project Description

 This project aims to predict the presence of heart disease in patients using machine learning techniques.
-It is based on a dataset that includes various health features and is implemented using Python and popular libraries like Pandas, Scikit-learn, and Matplotlib.
+It is based on a dataset that includes various health features and is implemented using Python and popular libraries like Pandas, Scikit-learn, and Streamlit.

 You can see a demo [here](https://arielayala-heart-disease-prediction-python-app-streamlit-rtie9k.streamlit.app/)